BlockchainCommons/WIPs-IETF-draft-deterministic-cbor/draft-mcnally-deterministic-cbor.md

 CBOR {{-CBOR}} has many advantages over other data serialization formats.
 One of its strengths is specifications and guidelines for serializing data deterministically, such that multiple agents serializing the same data automatically achieve consensus on the exact byte-level form of that serialized data.
 This is particularly useful when data must be compared for semantic equivalence by comparing the hash of its contents.

 Nonetheless, determinism is an opt-in feature of CBOR, and most existing CBOR codecs put the primary burden of correct deterministic serialization and validation of deterministic encoding during deserialization on the engineer.
+Furthermore, the specification leaves a number of important decisions around determinism up to the application developer.
+The CBOR Common Deterministic Encoding (CDE) Internet Draft {{CDE}} builds on the basic CBOR specification by providing a baseline for application profiles that wish to implement deterministic encoding with CBOR.

-This document specifies a set of requirements for the application profile "dCBOR" that MUST be implemented at the codec level.
-These requirements include but go beyond {{-CBOR}} §4.2.
+This document narrows CDE further into a set of requirements for the application profile "dCBOR".
+These requirements include but go beyond CDE, including requiring that dCBOR decoders validate that encoded CDE conforms to the requirements of this document.

 ## Conventions and Definitions